 4. Another option is to take a boat trip up the Endeavour River and mangroves.
 There are numerous waders and terns at low tide on the sandbanks in the estuary.
 If you have a boat, you can head further up the river.
 Just past the boat ramp at Marton, the river turns into the East Arm.
 Up here you are likely to see the Little Kingfisher, Great-billed Heron, and Mangrove Robin, as well as Shining Flycatcher, Large-billed and Fairy Gerygones.
 There are several tour guides which will take up to this part of the river – have a look at our section on boat charters to find a suitable one.

 5. North of Cooktown is the Endeavour River valley.
 There is a suspension footbridge in Marton across a tributary of the river, which gives excellent access to the river habitat, as well as Jensen's and Leggett's Crossings off the main road.
 Here you will find gallery rainforest species such as Shining Flycatcher, Grey Whistler, Macleay's and Graceful Honeyeaters, Large-billed Gerygones, Tropical Scrubwrens and Chestnut-breasted Cuckoo.
 Australian Bustards are found in the open paddocks once you cross the Endeavour River bridge.
-There is also a turf farm along side the main road, where Pacific Golden Plovers often feed during the wet season.
 Keep a look out along this road, as Red Goshawks are often sighted gliding over the rainforest and open fields.

 A great place to base yourself to explore the riverine rainforest is the Endeavour River Escape Camping Ground.
 There is also a number of lagoons on this excellent property.